Cosmic-Chimp/Cosmic-Chimp/README.md

 - 🧠 I’m always happy to learn new things and I'm super excited about how the tech world is progressing
 - 📫 Contact me by my e-mail: ... (currently havent gotten my own professional e-mail,but i'll have it real soon)
 - 👀 I’m interested in improving my life aswell as other people's lives through the use of technology
+- 🥅 My goal for this year is to become better with JavaScript,SASS and Node.js
 - 🕹️ Fun fact about me: I love gaming and plan on making my own platform game somewhere in the future

 <br/>